emilsolgaard1/pokemon-trainer/README.md

 ## Info:
 The pokemon trainer app contains three pages: Landing, Catalogue and Trainer.
 All pages contain a navbar component that, when logged-in, allows navigation to different pages aswell as enabling the user to log-out.
+Both catalogue and trainer page are restricted by a guard service to disallow navigation unless the user is logged-in.

 ### Landing page
 The landing page contains a login form component, where the user can create or log-in to the app.